Spin-1 quarkonia in a rotating frame and their spin contents

+In this work, we propose a new method to study the spin content of a hadron by looking at its response in a rotating frame.
 Because hadrons are composite particles, their spin-rotation coupling should be described by the responses of quarks and gluons in a rotating frame.
-This therefore implies that by studying the spin-rotation coupling of a hadron, we can understand its spin content, which is one of the fundamental questions of nuclear physics especially in the future EIC(Electron-Ion Collider) experiment\cite{Accardi:2012qut}.
-Therefore, as a first step we study the spin contents of quarkonia through their spin-rotation coupling.
+This therefore implies that by studying the spin-rotation coupling of a hadron, we can understand its spin content, which is one of the fundamental questions of nuclear physics especially in the future EIC(Electron-Ion Collider) project\cite{Accardi:2012qut}.
+Therefore, as a first step we implement this idea to study the spin contents of spin-1 quarkonia.

-To address this question, let us first consider two reference frames: an inertial frame and a (non-inertial) rotating frame which rotates with an angular velocity $\vec{\Omega}$ with respect to the inertial frame.
+In order to do so, let us first consider two reference frames: an inertial frame and a (non-inertial) rotating frame which rotates with an angular velocity $\vec{\Omega}$ with respect to the inertial frame.
 Then, for a classical particle, it is easy to verify that the Hamiltonian in the inertial frame($H_i$) and the Hamiltonian in the rotating frame($H_r$) are related by $H_r=H_i-\vec{L}\cdot \vec{\Omega}$ where $\vec{L}$ is the orbital angular momentum of the particle.
 For a particle with intrinsic spin, it seems natural to generalize this relation to $H_r=H_i-(\vec{L}+\vec{S})\cdot \vec{\Omega}$.
-The appearance of the spin-rotation coupling was proposed by Mashhoon\cite{Mashhoon:1988zz} for particles of any spin but the idea relied on special relativity with a tentative extension of the hypothesis of locality and hence warrants a more general derivation based on general relativity.
+The appearance of the spin-rotation coupling was proposed by Mashhoon\cite{Mashhoon:1988zz} for particles of any spin but the idea relied on special relativity and hence warrants a more general derivation based on general relativity.
 Indeed, for spin-1/2 Dirac particles, the spin-rotation coupling can be explicitly derived from the Dirac equation in a rotating frame,

 where $D_\mu=\partial_\mu+igA_\mu$ is the covariant derivative and $\hat{L}_q=\vec{x}\times (-i\vec{D})$ and $\hat{S}_q=\frac{1}{2}\gamma^0\vec{\gamma}^{\,}\gamma^5$ are the orbital and spin angular momentum operator for Dirac fields, respectively.
 Expressing this equation in the form $i\partial_0 \Psi=H\Psi$, we indeed find $H_r=H_i-(\vec{L}+\vec{S})\cdot \vec{\Omega}$ for Dirac particles; see \cite{deOliveira:1962apw,Hehl:1990nf,de1962representations,huang1994dirac,Papini:2002cp,Cai:1991wj,ryder1998relativistic,ryder2008spin} for more details.